2009 MTV Video Music Awards: Kanye West–Taylor Swift incident

 As Taylor Swift was giving her Best Female Video acceptance speech for "You Belong with Me", Kanye West went on stage, took the microphone from her, and said: "Yo, Taylor, I'm really happy for you, I'mma let you finish, but Beyoncé had one of the best videos of all time!
-One of the best videos of all time!"
-(West was referring to the music video for "Single Ladies (Put a Ring on It)".)
-As the live audience booed, West handed the microphone back to Swift, flipped off the crowd, and walked off stage.
+One of the best videos of all time!", referring to the music video for "Single Ladies (Put a Ring on It)".
+As the live audience booed, West shrugged his shoulders, handed the microphone back to Swift, and walked off stage as he flipped off the audience.

 West was subsequently removed from the show.
-Later in the show, Beyoncé won Video of the Year for "Single Ladies" and called Swift back to the stage to let her finish her speech.
+Later in the show, Beyoncé won Video of the Year for "Single Ladies" and called Swift back onstage to let her finish her speech.

-Various celebrities and industry figures, and prominent political figures such as at the time U.S. President Barack Obama and former U.S. President Jimmy Carter, condemned West for the verbal outburst.
+Various celebrities and industry figures, as well as prominent political figures including then United States President Barack Obama, former President Jimmy Carter, and future President Donald Trump condemned West for his verbal outburst at Swift.
 West apologized on his blog and during an appearance on The Jay Leno Show.

-Emil Wilbekin, managing editor of Essence magazine, argued that West may have gone too far with his antics this time: "I think that it was not Kanye's place to speak for Beyoncé or to ruin Taylor Swift's moment...
+Emil Wilbekin, managing editor of Essence magazine, argued that West went too far with his actions, compared to the past: "I think that it was not Kanye's place to speak for Beyoncé or to ruin Taylor Swift's moment...
 It's OK for Kanye to rattle off about himself, but I think he crossed the line when he decided to speak for other people."
-Ann Powers of the Los Angeles Times opined that "from one vantage point, it was a case of chivalry gone horribly wrong" as West meant to "stand up for" Beyoncé.
-She was cynical about the onstage embrace the two women shared, calling it "staged" and saying it added "another layer of meaning to an already complicated moment.
+Los Angeles Times contributor Ann Powers opined that "from one vantage point, it was a case of chivalry gone horribly wrong" as West meant to "stand up for" Beyoncé.
+Powers was cynical about the onstage embrace Beyoncé and Swift shared, calling it "staged" and stating that it added "another layer of meaning to an already complicated moment.
 Now this controversy was about women sticking up for each other, too."

 In 2013, Rolling Stone named the incident the wildest moment in VMA history.
-The outburst resulted in a meme consisting of images of West being superimposed onto other images with text in the style of his interruption ("X is one of the greatest Y of all time", or variants thereon, in some cases preceded by "I'm really happy for you" and/or "I'mma let you finish")."
+The outburst resulted in a meme consisting of images of West being superimposed onto other images with text in the style of his interruption as a snowclone ("X is one of the greatest Y of all time", or variants thereon, in some cases preceded by "I'm really happy for you" and/or "I'mma let you finish")."
+West later referenced the incident in his 2016 single "Famous", controversially claiming that he made Swift famous through it.